qiaoqiaozou/Web_team5/README.md

 ### Feature 1
 Include more detailed information about Feature 1 here.
 Provide links to related code files (github) & link to the feature (shell.hamk.fi)
 ### Feature 2
-Collecting name, email, phone number, number of people, date&time, special requests.
+Collecting name, email, number of people, date, special requests.
 Provide links to related code files (github) & link to the feature (shell.hamk.fi)
 ### Feature 3
 Collecting E-mails, phone numbers, addresses, questions,comments or what ever we want.
 Provide links to related code files (github) & link to the feature (shell.hamk.fi)
 ### Feature 4